 Once your finances are organized, you’ll soon have money to save.
 Learn how to maximize your savings by understanding different savings options.
 Do you know what an IRA is and how to use it?
 Do you know how to make the most of your 401K savings?
 Are you saving for your children’s college?
 Have you started a 529 Plan?
 Learn how to help your children avoid financial pitfalls and massive burden of student loan debt.

 One of the things I have learned is how much I don’t realize I intrinsically know as a result of my financial experience.
 If you have a family finance question, I’d love to help answer it.
 Send me your questions to be addressed in future Family Finance posts!

 Want more great life organization tips?
-Check out these from our friends at Sunny Day Family.
+Check out these from our friends at Sunny Day Family, starting with her Declutter Checklist.
 You can find more of our favorite tips for how to be organized on our Organize Me! and Mom Hacks boards on Pinterest.

 Love it?
 Pin THIS!